 AES family of accelerators.

 Library element for security packet engines.

-The AES-IP-36 is a family of the cryptographic library elements in Inside Secure’s HW IP library.
-For example, the AES-IP-36 is the cipher core embedded in all PacketEngine-IP-97/98/197 protocol aware security engines.
+The AES-IP-36 is a family of the cryptographic library elements in the Rambus hardware IP library (formerly of Inside Secure).
+For example, the AES-IP-36 is the cipher core embedded in all PacketEngine-IP-97/196/197 protocol-aware security engines.
 The accelerators include I/O registers, encryption and decryption cores, and the logic for feedback modes and key scheduling.

-Rambus also offers the AES-IP-39 / EIP-39 that supports more AES modes and can be provided including counter measures against side channel attacks and fault injection attacks.
+Rambus also offers the AES-IP-39 that supports more AES modes and can be provided with counter measures including ones against side-channel attacks and fault injection attacks.

 Side-channel attacks conducted against electronic gear are relatively simple and inexpensive to execute.
 Such attacks include simple power analysis (SPA) and Differential Power Analysis (DPA).
 As all physical electronic systems routinely leak information, effective side-channel countermeasures should be implemented at the design stage to ensure protection of sensitive keys and data.

 Don’t miss out on the Rambus Design Summit on October 8th!